eschutte/assign1_3420-001/DFD Dictionary.md

 # DFD Dictionary

-Manager -
+Manager - Creates software packages

-Developer -
+Developer - Creates and submits software packages

-OSS Package Livense Scanning -
+OSS Package Livense Scanning - checks for OSS files in software packages

-Look for Licenses -
+Look for Licenses - Looks for the license that is associated with the software package

-OSS software package parts -

-Policy Violations -
+Policy Violations - Lets the manager and developer know of any policy violations and records them

-Modify Policy Document -
+Modify Policy Document - Allows the manager to make policy changes within the documentation

+OSS software package parts - retreives the OSS package componets requested by the manager or developer

-NSIT vulnerability Database -
+NSIT vulnerability Database - Database that declares any vulnerabilities in the document

-OSS Database -
+OSS Database - Database that contains the software package

-OSS Policy Database -
+OSS Policy Database - Database that contains the software package policy documents

-Software Package -
+Software Package - Software files

-Package Name -
+Package Name - Software package name

-Vulnerablity Issues -
+Vulnerablity Issues - Any vulnerability issues that are detected

-License Results -
+License Results - License information that is returned on the software package

-Software and License Results -
+Software and License Results - License information and the vulnerabilities that are found in the software package

-NSIT results for software package -
+NSIT results for software package - Results that are returned from the NIST database on the liscense and vulnerabilitiy issues

-Return OSS parts -
+Return OSS parts - OSS componets returned to manager or developer

-Request for OSS parts -
+Request for OSS parts - Developer or Manager requesting to veiw the OSS componets of the software package

-Updates of policy document -

-Updated policy document -

-Software Components -

-Policy violations -
+Policy violations - Viloations in the software package that are promped to the manager for change

-Policy Information -
+Policy Information - Information on the policy documentation that is provided to the manager for reveiw

-Policy Results -
+Policy Results - Result of the policy documentation